-Cell phones and other electronics shall remain turned off and in lockers during school hours.
-If a student is using an electronic device when asked not to use it, it will be confiscated until the end of the day and may be picked up in the office.
-If there is a continual issue for a student it will be kept in the office until it can be picked up by the student's parent.
-It may also result in a referral and consequence.
+Cell phones and other electronics shall remain silent/turned off and in an elementary child's backpack during school hours.
+Cell phones and other electronics shall remain silent/turned off and put away during class time and in all instructional areas for Middle School students See teacher for specific guidelines of where personal electronic devices should be stored.
+If a student is using an electronic device when asked not to use it, it will be confiscated until picked up by the student's parent.
+If may also result in a referral and consequence.
 As with toys, we cannot be responsible for cell phones and other electronics that might get lost, broken or stolen.